alex-karpenko/cron-lite/README.md

 - parse almost all kinds of popular cron schedule formats;
 - generate a series of timestamps according to the schedule.

-It has a single external dependency - [chrono](https://crates.io/crates/chrono).
+It has a single external dependency - [chrono](https://crates.io/crates/chrono) (with default features set).

 _This is not a cron jobs scheduler or runner._ If you need a scheduler/runner, look for [sacs](https://crates.io/crates/sacs) of